-In Michaelmas term of your first year you will have attended a short workshop on "Teaching, Study Skills and Learning Development in the Context of the Materials Degree Programme" run by the Director of Studies and a College Tutor.
+In Michaelmas term of your first year you will have attended a short workshop on "Teaching, Study Skills and Learning Development in the Context of the Materials Degree Programme" run by the Director of Undergraduate Studies.
 The process of learning development is broad, ranging from the acquisition of basic study skills and knowledge to the development of high levels of academic rigour and critical ability - from the generic to the subject specific.

 Your course has been designed with this in mind and will provide opportunities for you to develop a wide range of skills.
-Further information about these skills, together with details of how they are assessed, can be found in Appendix O.
+Further information about these skills, together with details of how they are assessed, can be found in Appendix M.